🎯 UPDATED 2026 | MNC Interview Experience

 Difference between Partial and Residual payment in AP?

-Hard 📁 Vendor Transactions
+Hard πŸ“ Vendor Transactions

 Detailed Answer

-Scroll to read the complete answer
+Scroll to read complete explanation

 Partial: